Rik Lemoncello has been promoted to full professor in the Pacific University School of Communication Sciences & Disorders.

 I was excited to join the College of Education faculty in the School of Communication Sciences and Disorders in Fall 2012.
 I am passionate about teaching and clinical practice in the area of adult/medical speech-language pathology.
 With expertise in cognitive rehabilitation, evidence-based practices, motor speech disorders, dysphagia (swallowing disorders), and scholarship of teaching and learning, my scholarship advances best practices for adults with acquired brain injury.

 I am passionate about interprofessional practice, collaboration, and community service.
 My research focuses on assistive technologies, external aids, and environmental supports that facilitate meaningful activity for adults with acquired brain injury.
-I currently serve as the Program Director for Sarah Bellum’s Bakery & Workshop, a program of Brain Injury Connections - Northwest that provides return-to-work opportunities for adults with brain injury.
-In my role as Program Director of this bakery program, I have designed the bakery with adaptations and modifications to make return-to-work possible for adults with a variety of cognitive, communication, physical, and sensory challenges following their brain injury.
-I facilitate the interprofessional team and supervise an interprofessional group of students from speech-language pathology, occupational therapy, and psychology to assess and facilitate meaningful work opportunity for over 40 adult survivors of brain injury.
+In 2016, I was granted the Thomas S. (“Tommy”) Thompson Distinguished Faculty of Education award to advance an area of scholarship.
+Through that award, I founded Sarah Bellum’s Bakery & Workshop, a non-profit organization in SW Portland that provides return-to-work opportunities for adults with acquired brain injury.
 My teaching incorporates technology, active learning, and cognitive supports to build and reinforce brain connections.
 With many local and national connections, I am excited to share my experience, passion, and scholarship with students and colleagues at Pacific University.

 I completed my Bachelor’s degree in Linguistics at the University of Rochester in Rochester, NY (1997), Master’s degree in speech-language pathology at Emerson College in Boston, MA (1999), and my PhD in speech-language pathology at the University of Oregon in Eugene, OR (2008).
 I worked in several medical settings in the Boston, MA area from 1999-2004, and have continued clinical work with adults with brain injury throughout my academic career.
 I have practiced in just about every type of medical setting with adults on interdisciplinary rehabilitation teams.

-In my spare time, I love to bake, spend time with my two black cats and black lab, garden, and explore "easy" hiking trails in the local area with my partner.
+In my spare time, I love to bake, spend time with my pets (I’m a cat person), garden, and explore "easy" hiking trails in the local area with my partner, Mark.

 Rik Lemoncello was the keynote speaker at a recent JSU School of Public Health symposium.